awaisrauf/deepCuriosity/_posts/2025-10-15-A-Month-of-Running-in-London.md

 published: True
 tags: [exercise, experiences]
 date: 2025-10-15 13:58:39 +0400
-excerpt: Musings on a month of running in London during sunny sumer in green parks with blue skies.
+excerpt: Photo essay on a month of running in London during the sunny summer in green parks with blue skies.
 comments: True
 ---